matsch1/web/content/_index.md

 ![Hugo](https://kinsta.com/wp-content/uploads/2021/10/hugo.png)

 This page is originally written in english.
-Other languages are translated automatically using google translator.
+Other languages are translated automatically using DEEPL api.